 A soil sample analysis is a process in which a soil sample’s physical and chemical properties are determined.
 The most common methods for analyzing soil samples are particle-size analysis, pH testing, and nutrient testing.
 These methods are used to determine soil suitability for agricultural or other purposes.

-Nutrient testing measures nitrogen, phosphorus, and potassium levels in a soil sample.
+Nutrient testing measures the levels of nitrogen, phosphorus, and potassium in a soil sample.
 This information is used to understand the fertility of a soil.
 Soil samples can be analyzed using other methods as well, such as X-ray diffraction or electron microscopy.

 However, these methods are less commonly used due to their expense and complexity.